Fear (Hubbard novella): Reception

 Groff Conklin, reviewing the novella's first book publication, praised it as "a totally unexpected masterpiece of horror".
 Anthony Boucher and J. Francis McComas described it as a "nearly perfect psychological terror novel, and by far the best writing we've ever seen from Hubbard".
 The New York Times reviewer Villiers Gerson cited the novella's "horrible and eerie denouement".
 Algis Budrys wrote that the novella "exercised an uncommon power over the minds of its readers."
 Stephen King described Fear as "a classic tale of creeping, surreal menace and horror".

-Everett F. Bleiler found "Fear" to be "a superior psychological mystery in sensational terms."
-It has also warranted positive comments from authors ranging "from Ray Bradbury to Isaac Asimov".
+E. F. Bleiler found Fear to be "a superior psychological mystery in sensational terms."